heutelbeck/sapl-policy-engine/sapl-documentation/2_4_PolicyStructure.md

 ```

 Each policy starts with the keyword `policy` followed by a unique policy name (string).
-Then comes the **entitlement**, which is either `permit` or `deny`.
+Then comes the **effect**, which is either `permit` or `deny`.
-This expresses that "if the policy conditions are met, cast a vote with this entitlement."
+This expresses that "if the policy conditions are met, cast a vote with this effect."
-The entitlement is then followed by a number of statements that define the policy conditions, each terminated by a semicolon.
+The effect is then followed by a number of statements that define the policy conditions, each terminated by a semicolon.
 Each condition must be an expression that evaluates to `true` or `false`.
 The policy is considered *applicable*
 if all conditions evaluate to `true`.
-Then, and only then, the policy casts a vote with its entitlement.
+Then, and only then, the policy casts a vote with its effect.

 > **Note:** If an error occurs during policy evaluation, the policy will cast an `indeterminate` vote.
 The combining algorithm of the PDP will decide how to map this to a final decision.

-> **Note:** If the policy has no conditions, it is always considered applicable and will always cast a vote with the indicated entitlement.
+> **Note:** If the policy has no conditions, it is always considered applicable and will always cast a vote with the indicated effect.

 ## SAPL Documents